Aligning with Logic: Measuring, Evaluating and Improving Logical Preference Consistency in Large Language Models: Introduction

-In sum, our contributions are as follows: \textbf{1)} We argue that {logical consistency}, in addition to human alignment, should be taken into account as an essential factor when aligning LLMs' preferences.
-We present a general mathematical formulation for quantifying/measuring three key properties of logical consistency: transitivity, commutativity and negation invariance. \textbf{2)} We then conduct extensive experiments to evaluate logical consistency across a range of state-of-the-art LLMs and analyze the correlations between consistency and models' reliability. \textbf{3)} We propose a data refinement and augmentation method for instruction-tuning that enhances logical consistency while maintaining alignment with human preferences and \textbf{4)} we show that LLMs with improved logical consistency yield improved performance in logic-dependent algorithms where LLMs are employed as logical operators.
-We will release our source code and refined dataset at \url{ANONYMOUS} to facilitate future work.
+In sum, our contributions are as follows: \textbf{1)} We highlight the importance of {logical preference consistency}—alongside human alignment—in aligning LLM preferences.
+We define mathematical formulations for quantifying/measuring three key consistency properties: transitivity, commutativity and negation invariance. \textbf{2)} We conduct extensive experiments to evaluate logical preference consistency across state-of-the-art LLMs and analyze its correlation with model reliability. \textbf{3)} We propose a data refinement and augmentation method for instruction-tuning that enhances logical preference consistency while maintaining alignment with human preferences and \textbf{4)} we demonstrate that improving logical consistency enhances LLM performance in logic-dependent algorithms where LLMs serve as logical operators.
+We release our source code and the refined dataset at \url{ANONYMOUS}.